nismod/irv-jamaica/frontend/docs/structure.md

       vector/raster backends.
     - `view-layers.ts` - a list of the view layer IDs used by the map.
     - `views.ts` - default sidebar state (visible/hidden, expanded/collapsed etc.) for the individual map views.
+  - `data-layers/` - config and state for individual data layers.
+There should be a folder here for each entry in `config/view-layers.ts`
+    - `assets/` - common functionality for "vector assets" - vector feature layers that can have damages data visualised on them.
   - `details/` - UI and logic for displaying details when a vector feature is clicked in the map.
   - `lib/` - self-contained library code which should be unrelated to the specific datasets/content of the app. **NOTE** there is an ESLint rule enforcing that